When to Quit Your Job: 9 Signs It's Time (and 3 Signs It's Not)

 • Negotiate your departure.
 Extended notice periods, gardening leave, a transition bonus, positive reference commitments.
 These aren't gifts — they're the company's cost of not having to recruit your replacement from scratch.

 A strategic quit optimizes three variables: timing (after financial milestones, during peak hiring), terms (negotiate before you resign — not after), and trajectory (quit to something specific, not away from something painful).
+Build professional visibility before you need it — options are the antidote to career fear.
 The difference between a reactive quit and a strategic one is often $20,000+ in the first year alone.

 Strategy means nothing without a safety net.
 Before any of this happens, you need a runway.